zio/zio-prelude/docs/functional-abstractions/index.md

 Now this data type does have an associative combining operation.
 In fact the combining operation is both associative and commutative and has an identity element.

-This will make it much easier for you to solve your problem because now the different processes or nodes can compute the averages for their partitions independently and you can combine them in any order.
+This will make it much easier for you to solve your problem because now the different processes or nodes can compute the averages for their partitions independently, and you can combine them in any order.

 And you didn't need to use any code from ZIO Prelude to do this.
 ZIO Prelude was hopefully just a good source of ideas of different algebraic properties that can exist and how they can be important.